Transform Drama, Create Joy

 My relationships help me to form a vision of how I want to show up.
 They also provide me with daily practice to move towards a larger vision of a happy, connected, resilient self and family.

 My education, life experiences, and extensive training in Spiritual Education and Metaphysics led me to create two models that I use in my practice: The Elemental Living Model for Parenting and Personal Leadership (ELM), and the Spiritual P.A.T.H.
 Framework for Relationships.
-The Elemental Living Model uses metaphors and brain science to help people intentionally and authentically shift how they show up in relationships when triggered or frustrated.
+The Elemental Living Model uses metaphors, brain science, and nervous system regulation to help people intentionally and authentically shift how they show up in relationships when triggered, stressed, burned out.
 The P.A.T.H. model focuses on helping people to learn from and shift how they view themselves, their relationships, and the world.